-What follows will not continue my previous blog but simply be about beer.
-Although I blogged about beer in the past when I reported about a Beer Tasting and mentioned the Reinheitsgebot (German purity law) in my blogs about Thuringian Food and Baguette de Tradition today, I must come back to beer because of some recent information and experience.
+What follows will not continue my previous blog; it will simply be about beer.
+Although I blogged about beer in the past when I reported on a Beer Tasting and mentioned the Reinheitsgebot (German purity law) in my blogs about Thuringian Food and Baguette de Tradition today, I must come back to beer because of some recent information and experience.

 I still well remember the time when American beer had no taste.
 Don't protest.
 The story goes like this: It must have been thirty years ago.
 On my way to a conference in the States, my incoming plane was late, and I missed my connecting flight.
 Stranded in Kennedy, they put me in a hotel near the airport.
 I was frustrated, and I went to the bar for a beer.